Creuna-Oslo/ui-team-meta/tools-of-quality.md

 Our working environment should help us do high quality work because of it, rather than in spite of it.

 This document attempts to be an overview of what we need and want in such an environment, without prescribing concrete products.
+Preferences will be noted.

 ## 📚 Documentation

 A project must be documented.
-This includes the location of the code repository, and the location of required content (f.ex. databases).
+This includes the location of the code repository, and the location of required content (for example databases).

-We prefer that this is done in an accessible to us customer owned system.
+We strongly prefer that this is done in an accessible to us customer owned system.

 ## 💾 Source Control

 All source code must live in an accessible repository.
 Source code that does not, does not (for the purposes of the system) exist and must not be required for an application to work.

-We strongly prefer Git hosted on an accessible to us customer owned system.
+We strongly prefer [Git](https://www.git-scm.com) hosted on an accessible to us customer owned system.

 ## 👩‍💻 Development